The Real Thing (Faith No More album): Critical reception

 The Real Thing is one of Faith No More's most successful albums to date.
 It is now considered a classic metal album by fans and critics alike.
 Although released in mid-1989, The Real Thing did not enter the Billboard 200 until February 1990, after the release of the second single from the album, "Epic".
 The album eventually peaked at number eleven on the chart in October 1990, following the reissue of "Epic" almost a year and half after the initial release of the album.
 It was eventually certified platinum in U.S. and Canada as well as being certified Silver in the United Kingdom.

-Jonathan Gold, for the Los Angeles Times, referred to Faith No More as "the kings of neo metal" in 1990, while The Real Thing had "been on the sales charts for eight months", writing:

-Faith No More is a band with a punk-rock bassist, a classically trained keyboardist, a punk-funk singer and a drummer who would probably rather be playing Ghanaian tribal music, which goes a long way toward explaining the band's diversity.
-And, of course, there's heavy-metal Jim.
-Call what they do neo-metal.

-The genre of The Real Thing has been variously described as having a predominant "funk-metal groove" by Chris Morris for Billboard magazine in 1992 and containing "funk, metal, traditional rock, instrumental, and even a little 'easy listening by Travis Lowell for Toxic Universe in 2001.